 INCIDENCE: More than 12 million people in the U.S. have been diagnosed with emphysema, but underdiagnosis is common, and the illness may affect twice that number.
 Women have a slightly higher rate of emphysema than men.

-CAUSES: Tobacco smoking is the most common cause of the tissue destruction found in emphysema. ...
+CAUSES: Tobacco smoking is the most ...